9KicksXCUmart/9Kicks/README.md

 ## 1. <a name='Description'></a>Description

-This is a group project for the course CSCI3100 Software Engineering.
+This is a group project for the course CSCI3100 Software Engineering 2023/24.
 The project is a online sneaker shopping platform.
 The platform is designed for sneaker lovers to buy and sell sneakers.
 The platform is built with:

 - Frontend: SvelteKit
 - Backend: